UK Conservative Party elects Kemi Badenoch as new leader – DW – 11/02/2024

 Badenoch, a former business secretary, is the first Black woman to lead a major British political party.

 She takes the helm of the opposition at a time when it is seeking to overcome years of division and restore its reputation.
-She now faces the task of challenging Labour Prime Minister Keir Starmer's policies on key issues such as the economy and migration, with the aim of returning the Conservatives to power at the next election, expected in 2029.
+She now faces the task of challenging Labour Prime Minister Keir Starmer on key issues such as the economy and migration, with the aim of returning the Conservatives to power at the next election, expected in 2029.
+She has also pledged to win voters back from Reform U.K., the far-right, anti-immigrant party led by populist Nigel Farage.

-Badenoch has described herself as an enemy of wokeness and has called for a return to conservative values.
+Born in London to Nigerian parents, Badenoch has described herself as a straight-talker and an enemy of wokeness.
+She has also been critical of multiculturalism and called for a return to conservative values.

-Badenoch was born in London to Nigerian parents and spent much of her childhood in the West African country.
+The former software engineer attracted controversy for recent comments suggesting maternity pay was "excessive" and that "not all cultures are equally valid."

 nm/kb (AFP, Reuters, dpa)